 - Anonymous features: No KYC needed, completely offline cold storage, full user control over private keys

-Ledger Flex is the wallet I trust most when I want to store ADA securely and step away from the noise.
+Ledger Flex is the wallet I trust most when I want to securely store ADA and step away from the noise.

 I’ve used it to manage long-term crypto assets, especially during market volatility.
 With Bluetooth access and full support through Ledger Live, you can still interact with the Cardano blockchain without needing to compromise on security.